How Fast Food Causes Obesity in Modern America

 According to the United States Department Of Agriculture food and surveys of Americans, It stated "Just as obesity rates continue to trend upward, so has in general the number of meals eaten away from home, growing from twenty percent in the late 1970s to more than thirty percent today.
 It also stated that in particular, twenty five percent of United States, four to eight year olds on a typical day will eat fast food(Wood, Marcia 2009)."

-According to WebMD, obesity is defined as having a body mass index of thirty or higher, which can lead to various health conditions such heart disease, stroke, diabetes, breathing problems, some cancers, high blood pressure etc. Is it really worth it in the end to have all these health issues, because most of them have no cure whatsoever.
-One might not think of the long term and what can happen, they only think of the short term which is why consumers believe it’s okay for the time being.
+Research consistently shows that regular fast food consumption causes obesity and related health issues.
+According to WebMD, obesity is defined as having a body mass index of thirty or higher, which can lead to various health conditions such as heart disease, stroke, diabetes, breathing problems, some cancers, high blood pressure etc. Is it really worth it in the end to have all these health issues, because most of them have no cure whatsoever.
+One might not think of the long term and what can happen, they only think of the short term which is why consumers believe it's okay for the time being.

-Obesity normally happens to children or an individual that is in the low income class, being that fast food so inexpensive.
+The economic dynamics of how fast food causes obesity are particularly concerning.
 Medium income households eat less fast food because they have the money to buy healthier foods which is more expensive.
 Fast food therefore targets the poor because they have no other choice but to eat the cheap junk food that they sell for nothing at fast food franchises.

 For example, you can go to Wendy's and buy a four for four meal which includes a small fry, chicken nuggets, a soda of choice and a variety of unhealthy sandwiches.
 However, if you decided to be healthy for a day and buy a salad, that will cost way more than four dollars, possible double the amount.
 This is the reason why a person will be discourage in eating healthy, especially if you don't have a lot of money.